The 2857 Society

 The Society has made remarkable progress since 1971 when it was first founded as the 28xx Society.
 Today we are a highly motivated team with many different skills and occupational backgrounds.
 We are always aiming to build on our successes and welcome new members and ideas to our team to assist either financially or in the engineering work.
 Since the last overhaul of 2857 in 2011 our role is to keep a watching brief on the operation and well-being of the loco.

-Membership of The 2857 Society is open to all, the only requirements are that you pay the annual membership fee and also purchase a minimum of 10 £1 shares in the Society.
-Members receive a copy of “28 Lines”, the Society’s illustrated newsletter magazine, twice a year.
-An application form and gift aid form can be found in the Membership section of this website.
+Shareholding in The 2857 Society is open to all.
+The requirements are that you purchase a minimum of 30, £1 shares in The Society.
+The shares are non-withdrawable and non-transferable except on the death or bankruptcy of a member.
+Shareholders receive a copy of “28 Lines” the Society newsletter twice a year.
+An application form can be found in the Membership section of this website.

 Brief history of 2857